MaxDomingue/Poke_Assessment/README.txt

 Unfortunately, I was unable to finish the application to my satisfaction.
 Works in progress include:
-	1) Breaking code up logically (breaking my classes out into seperate files)
+	1) Breaking code up logically (breaking my classes out into seperate files).
 	2) Implementing a DamageCalculator to more accurately and succinctly capture pokemon strengths and weaknesses.
 This is really only an issue with dual type pokemon.
 For instance, if a pokemon has two types and their first